jtanaka/RakutenAntiMailMagazine/README.md

 -----

 ##About
-This tool works as extention of Google Chrome.
+This tool works as a Google Chrome Extension.
-When you confirm order on rakuten, uncheck all checkboxes of mailmagazine onece.
+When you confirm order on rakuten, uncheck all checkboxes of mailmagazine once.

 ##Directory structure

 * package
-This directory will be compressed, and  be uploaded  to Chrome Web Store.
+This directory is compressed, and uploaded to Chrome Web Store.

 * promotion
 This directory stores promotion image files and their sources.